jonasbhend/easyVerification/cran-comments.md

 * win builder (devel and release)

 ## R CMD check results
-There were no ERRORs, no WARNINGs.
+There were no ERRORs, no WARNINGs, no NOTEs.

-There is one NOTE with  R3.0.2:
-  * Possibly mis-spelled fields in DESCRIPTION:
-    ‘RoxygenNote’

 ## Downstream dependencies
 There are no ERRORs or WARNINGs with downstream dependencies (checked with devtools::revdep_check()).